pycontribs/pyrax/README.rst

 Python SDK for OpenStack/Rackspace APIs

+**Note: Please consider submitting an issue before submitting a pull request so we can determine whether or not the change may be accepted.
+Pyrax is in the process of being deprecated in favor of the OpenStack SDK.
+We will announce the process and timelines for this deprecation as soon as we can.**

 See the LICENSE file for license and copyright information.

 **pyrax** should work with most OpenStack-based cloud deployments,